richmarisa/forc/source/docs/book-of-order.md

 2. Examination:

     a.
-The examination of a candidate who seeks to be an FORC recognized Presbyter shall be conducted by a Council (see Section IV, B).� Council may be called by a local FORC church whenever that church considers the candidate sufficiently prepared to undergo such an examination.
+The examination of a candidate who seeks to be an FORC recognized Presbyter shall be conducted by a Council (see Section IV, B).
+Council may be called by a local FORC church whenever that church considers the candidate sufficiently prepared to undergo such an examination.

     b.
 All men who seek to be FORC recognized Presbyters are required to undergo an examination by Council, including those who have been previously ordained by other ecclesiastical bodies.
 Though members of the examining Council may ask the candidate any relevant questions, Council members demonstrate wisdom in recognizing the pertinent circumstances.
 Though it is the responsibility of Council to assure that the candidate is sufficiently qualified, it is also its responsibility to assist the church presenting the candidate, rather than to unreasonably hinder it.